TheDeanLab/navigate/docs/source/advanced.rst

             }

-* All devices are accompanied by synthetic versions, which enable the software to run without the actual hardware connected.
+* All devices are accompanied by synthetic versions, which enables the software to run without the hardware connected.
 Thus, in a manner that is similar to the `CustomDevice` class, we edit the code in `synthetic_device.py`, albeit without any calls to the device itself:

 .. code-block:: python

-    class SyntheticDevice:
+    class SyntheticCustomDevice:
         """ A Synthetic Device Class """
         def __init__(self, device_connection, *args):
             """ Initialize the Synthetic Device